jtpio/jtpio.github.io/_posts/2015-09-27-tips-multiplayer-game-jam.md

 > HappyFunTimes is a system for playing party games that are meant to be played with a bunch of people in the same room and 1 ideally large display.

 I used HappyFunTimes once at a game jam.
 It helped us (the team) a lot to build what we wanted.

+HappyFunTimes is a great and very complete framework.
 However, we faced two difficulties:

 1. We **spent quite some time to understand how everything works**.
 We wanted to modify the framework just a little bit to fit our needs better, but got lost by the big amount of files.
+Again, **try the framework out before the jam** to arrive more relaxed.
 2. It only worked on a local network.
 We wanted to share a link to the game after the jam, but it was impossible as everyone would have conflicted with each other (playing on the same instance).

 These two points led to the creation of jammer.
 See below.